-The new Mardi Gras liner has fleet's (and world's) second "Big Chicken" restaurant at sea (by Shaquille O'Neal).
-Debuting on Carnival Radiance in 2020, Big Chicken is located aft on Lido Deck.
+The new Mardi Gras has Carnival fleet's second "Big Chicken" restaurant at sea (by Shaquille O'Neal).
+Debuting on Carnival Radiance in 2021, Big Chicken by Shaq is located aft on Lido Deck.
 Many menu items are developed by the basketball player himself, the rest are based on the star's favorite food recipes.

 Rudi's Seagrill is another fleet-first dining venue (seafood restaurant by Rudi Sodamin / Holland America Line's Master Chef).
 Rudi's Seagrill is a specialty restaurant (at surcharge / reservation fee) located on Deck 8 (between Summer Landing and La Piazza) with indoor (80 seats) and outdoor seating (al fresco dining on The Lanai).
 The Seagrill offers appetizers, entrees and desserts, with all menu items presented as food faces.
 Signature dishes include Bigeye Tuna, Lemon-Stuffed Grilled Branzino, Seared Scallops, Salt-Roasted Prawns, Broiled Lobster Tails, Crab Cake, Caramel Apple Cheesecake, Chocolate Truffle Cake.
 Non-seafood options are also on offer.